 According to Sun Tzu, before we make alliances we must know the strategy & intentions of any potential allies.
 In the case of the AFN, we already know what this is.
-It isn't liberation or defending the land, it's assimilation and exploitation.
+It isn't liberation or defending the land, it's assimilation and capitalism, which is all about oppression and resource exploitation.